WHO WE ARE

 Board

-Emiliano Rodriguez – President – Is a regional director of the union Unite Here!
-He is originally from El Paso, TX, is Chicano, and has been doing work on labor issues and immigration reform for over 10 years.
+Emiliano Rodriguez – President – Emiliano is a regional director of the union Unite Here!
+He is originally from El Paso, TX, is Chicano, and has been doing work on labor issues and immigration reform for over 15 years.
 He joined the board in 2013.

-Jennifer Harford Vargas – Jennifer Harford Vargas is an Associate Professor of English at Bryn Mawr College.
+Jennifer Harford-Vargas (on leave)– Jennifer is an Associate Professor of English at Bryn Mawr College.
 Her teaching and research focuses on narratives of undocumented migration and representations of dictatorship in literature and popular culture.
 Her family is from Colombia.
 She joined the board in 2018.